Blerargh/LifeHack25/README.md

 ![Image of `chrome://extensions/` header](image.png)

-Link the `dist` folder and the extension is ready to be deployed!
+Link the `dist` folder and the extension is ready to be tested on your browser.

-Note to developers: The extension needs to be reloaded whenever changes are made to reflect any changes to the popup